errata-ai/Microsoft/fixtures/Contractions/test.md

 I can't tell when is right.

-It's easier to figure out when's not feasible than when's.
+It's easier to figure out not feasible than when's.

 <!-- where's -->